codepath/android_guides/Implementing-Pull-to-Refresh.md

 </style>
 ```

-The various styles you can override are;
+The various styles you can override are:

 * ptr_headerContainer
 * ptr_header